 Any factors that reduce cross-border trade or make such trade more difficult could harm our business.

 Cross-border trade (i.e., transactions where the merchant and consumer are in different countries) is an important source of our revenues and profits.
 Cross-border transactions generally provide higher revenues and operating income than similar transactions that take place within a single country or market.
-In certain markets, cross-border trade represents our primary (and in some instances our only) presence.
-Cross-border trade may be negatively impacted by various factors including foreign currency exchange rate fluctuations, tariffs, trade barriers or restrictions, sanctions, import or export controls, and the interpretation and application of laws of multiple jurisdictions in the context of cross-border trade and foreign exchange.
+In certain markets, cross-border trade represents our primary (and in some instances our only) offerings.
+Cross-border trade may be negatively impacted by various factors including foreign exchange rate fluctuations, tariffs, trade barriers or restrictions, sanctions, import or export controls, and the interpretation and application of laws of multiple jurisdictions in the context of cross-border trade and foreign exchange.
 Any factors that increase the costs of cross-border trade for us or our customers or that restrict, delay, or make cross-border trade more difficult or impractical could reduce our cross-border transactions and volume, negatively impact our revenues and profits, and harm our business.

 Production